-- 1. The government should also make early childhood education free because parents have decided to pull out their children from early childhood education and yet it is important for the country and primary education. - 2.
-The government should have a policy in place that focuses on free primary education and early childhood education and also put them in practice. - 3.
-Parents should be encouraged to take their children for early childhood education and also sensitized on its importance. - 4.
+- 1. The government should also make early childhood education because parents have decided to pull out their children from early childhood education and yet it is important for the country and primary education. - 2.
+The government should have a policy in place that focus on the impact of free primary education on early childhood education and also put them in practice. - 3.
+Parents should be encouraged to take their children for early childhood and also sensitized on its importance. - 4.
 Teachers salary should be increased to motivate them and they should also be sponsored to go for further studies.